giellalt/lang-mns/mns.md

 ..., some 3500 verbs.

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/stems/verbs.lexc)</small>This is where new words are added as lexc entries before they are
+<small>This (part of) documentation was generated from [src/fst/stems/verbs.lexc](https://github.com/giellalt/lang-mns/blob/main/src/fst/stems/verbs.lexc)</small>

+---

-added to the xml source files. паль N_ "(eng) ear/(hun) fül/(rus) ухо" ;
+This is where new words are added as lexc entries before they are added to the xml source files. паль N_ "(eng) ear/(hun) fül/(rus) ухо" ;

 **LEXICON N_NEWWORDS**
 ADD NOUNS BELOW

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/nouns_newwords.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/stems/nouns_newwords.lexc)</small>
+<small>This (part of) documentation was generated from [src/fst/stems/nouns_newwords.lexc](https://github.com/giellalt/lang-mns/blob/main/src/fst/stems/nouns_newwords.lexc)</small>

+---

 # Conjunctions in Northern Mansi

 The tag is +CC

 **LEXICON cj** for the tag +CC

 Then comes the list of the conjunctions, so far only 3 of them.

 **LEXICON Conjunctions** for the conjunctions themselves

 * * *

-<small>This (part of) documentation was generated from [../src/fst/stems/conjunctions.lexc](http://github.com/giellalt/lang-mns/blob/main/../src/fst/stems/conjunctions.lexc)</small># Noun inflection for Mansi
+<small>This (part of) documentation was generated from [src/fst/stems/conjunctions.lexc](https://github.com/giellalt/lang-mns/blob/main/src/fst/stems/conjunctions.lexc)</small>

+---

+# Noun inflection for Mansi

 This file contains the noun inflection.

 All Mansi nouns have the same suffixe, thus only one continuation lexica.
 The stem vowel alternation is taken care of in the twolc file.